Written by: A O’Neill, Licensed Pest Management Professional

 Check for droppings in the places suggested above and vacuum up any that you find.
 Ideally, use a vacuum with a HEPA filter as it stops any allergens from becoming airborne.

 Clean the affected areas thoroughly and wipe them down with a disinfectant spray.

 Your next step is to contact a pest exterminator to control and eliminate the cockroach infestation for you.

-Alternatively, read how to get rid of cockroaches if you want a guide on controlling them yourself.
+Alternatively, read my guide on controlling cockroaches yourself.
 This will include using sticky traps, clearing out clutter, and removing water sources and food sources by wiping up crumbs and covering pet food, for example.
 As roaches are prolific breeders, it’s always best to get a professional pest control company to treat the infestation.